Information for Australians

 - Even if airlines haven't cancelled flights, tickets may be in short supply and in high demand.
 If you can get a ticket, it may be much more expensive than usual.

-Power cuts and communications interruptions are being reported throughout the country, and more may follow.
-Stay in touch with family and friends so they know you're safe.
+Power cuts and communications interruptions are being reported throughout the country.
+Stay in contact with family and friends so they know you're safe.

 Money may be difficult to access.
-Ensure you have enough cash on hand should shortages and disruptions in banking persist.
+Ensure you have enough cash on hand should shortages and banking disruptions persist.
 Please ensure you can access enough cash to cover current and future costs.
-You should have both Myanmar currency (Kyat or MMK) and USD.
+You should have both Myanmar Kyat (MMK) and USD.

 Medical facilities in Myanmar are extremely limited, particularly outside Yangon.
 Major private hospitals in Yangon and Mandalay remain open.
 Ensure you have stocks of any medical supplies and medications you may need.